amaurineo/linkedin_jobs_analysis/README.md

     - Processed data and extracted skills will be saved to `./data/processed`.

 5. **Visualize**
-    - The CSVs are used to feed the Power BI dashboard.
+    - The CSVs are used to feed the Power BI dashboard (you may need to do some adjustments to the sources in order to make it work).
 <br>

 ## Results & Insights